Mr-Zamora/SQL_fundamentals/setup/00_setup_guide.md

      [Environment]::SetEnvironmentVariable("Path", $env:Path + ";C:\SQLite", "User")
      ```
    - Close and reopen your terminal for the changes to take effect

+   > **Note for Windsurf Users**: If `sqlite3` works in your regular PowerShell but not in the Windsurf terminal, you may need to use the full path to the SQLite executable in the Windsurf terminal: `C:\SQLite\sqlite3` instead of just `sqlite3`

 4. **Verify Installation**:
    - In a new terminal window, run: